Embracing Intentions and Reflections: A Guide for Parents of Teens and Young Adults

 Morning Intentions: Setting the Tone Before the Day Sets It for You

-As parents, our emotional state quietly shapes everything that follows; conversations, boundaries, reactions, repair.
+As parents, our emotional state quietly shapes everything that follows: conversations, boundaries, reactions, and repair.

 A morning intention practice helps you: